ku-nlp/ChatCollectionFramework/doc/manual.md

 That's how you can customize the framework.

 In our case, the changes were very simple.
 Some major changes might be needed for some situations.
-For more real examples, it's recommended to check the code of other existing projects that are using the ChatCollectionFramework.
+For more real examples, it's recommended to check the code of other existing projects that are using the _ChatCollectionFramework_.

 As much as possible, it's recommended to try minimizing changes and try reusing code from the framework as much as possible.
 For example, in some circumstances, it might be better to override an Api's method and call its super behavior instead of duplicating the code.
 This way, if the framework is upgraded, it's more likely not to provoke bugs.
 Of course, as the framework is still in development, it's possible that some non backward-compatible changes are introduced and that some fixes will need to be applied to our custom code.